so-dang-cool/z/README.md

 Some advantages of Z here:

 1. **Tacit yet explicit** - Z allows for [point-free function combination](https://en.wikipedia.org/wiki/Tacit_programming).
-    The logic is stated as a fact, rather than implemented as instructions.
-(Of course, Z can still accept lambdas, and sometimes that's appropriate)
+    State your logic as a fact, rather than implemented as instructions.
+(Of course, Z can still accept lambdas)
 1. **Explicit ordering** - Z lets you consistently define actions in the order they will execute.
 1. **"Just works" inference** - Z techniques are optimized for a wider variety